Complete Classification of the Euclidean Complete Solutions to a Monge-Ampere Equation: Schauder's fixed point scheme and entire solutions for

-\begin{lemm} (Schauder's fix point lemma) Letting $C$ be a convex subset of $B-$space $X$ and $T:X\to X$ be a continuous and compact mapping from $C$ to $C$, then there exists a fix point of $T$ on the closure of $C$. \end{lemm}
+\begin{lemma} Letting $C$ be a convex subset of Banach space $X$ and $T:X\to X$ be a continuous and compact mapping from $C$ to $C$, then there exists a fixed point of $T$ on the closure of $C$. \end{lemma}